 If $\lambda\Lambda\ll 1$, thus $\sqrt{1+156\lambda\Lambda}\approx 1+78\lambda\Lambda$, the condition \eqref{pttt2} becomes

 consistently with the GR.\\

 To finish this subsection, let us make some comments on \eqref{ro3}.
-In a late era, such as the today era, when the density $\rho$ is very small the third term is dominated by the second term, while in an earlier era, such as the inflationary era, the third term dominates, therefore,
+In a late era, such as today's one, when the density $\rho$ is very small, the third term is dominated by the second term, while in an earlier era, such as the inflationary one, the third term dominates, therefore,

 thus,